ePrivacy and GPDR Cookie Consent by Cookie Consent Skip to main content

 Subject and preheader personalization

 In email marketing, capturing the attention of your subscribers relies on three crucial elements: the sender name, subject line, and preheader.
+Using the attribute picker, you can easily reference specific customer information and create subject and preheader lines tailored to each recipient.

 Знімок екрана 2023-05-22 о 16.06.09.png

-Personalization in Email Visual Builder
+Dynamic content with Email Visual Builder

 The attribute picker is a feature in the Email Visual Builder that allows you to search for and select specific attributes for personalization purposes.
 You can use both single-value and multi-value attributes to personalize your email content.
 For example, you can use the customer's name, location, or past purchase history to create personalized content.